lj-ditrapani/scala-overview/README.md

 Scala Overview
 ==============

-This repo has 10 numbered branches.
+This overview has 10 stages.
+Each stage has corresponding `src/main/listXX.scala` and `src/test/listXX_spec.scala` files.

-1. Current branch = 1
+1. XX = 01
-2. Checkout current branch, talk about the code, run the tests.
+2. Open `listXX.scala` and `listXX_spec.scala`,
+3. Talk about the code.
+4. Run the tests `sbt testOnly *ListXXSpec`
-3. Current branch = Current branch + 1
+5. XX = XX + 1
-4. Go to step 2 unless Current branch > 10
+6. Go to step 2 unless XX > 10

 Cost of typed language